Coldplayer1995/pydata-cardiff-hacknight-nov-2025/README.md

 * Graph data in a [backend agnostic](https://narwhals-dev.github.io/narwhals/why/) way
     * `daveparr/joinar` joins the datasets in this project in a backend agnostic way.
         * If you're keen to collab on this (tests, new features, even just docs!) come grab me :)
+* Load data into [Neo4j](https://neo4j.com/) for graph visualization
+    * `load_neo4j.py` loads the Simpsons data into Neo4j with character, episode, and location relationships
+    * Use `docker-compose up -d` to start Neo4j (see [DOCKER.md](DOCKER.md) for details)
+    * Visualize character networks, episode relationships, and location patterns in Neo4j Browser
 * Create an [backend server to return specific data](https://fastapi.tiangolo.com/)
 * Create a [cli to return specific data](https://typer.tiangolo.com/)
 * Create data schemas for [data validation](https://pandera.readthedocs.io/en/stable/index.html#)